 There is also the potential of disease transmission from these non-human primates to people (Schillaci et al 2005).
 Although the non-human primates may not be ill themselves, they may be shedding viruses that could infect people who come into contact with them.
 This would not occur when the animals are living freely in their natural habitat.

 The best way to end this exploitation and abuse is for people to voice their objections every time a non-human primate is in a captive situation and being used as 'entertainment' and to boycott all situations or products involved.
 Avoid tourist attractions that involve captive wildlife and submit complaints to tourist and embassy outlets in individual countries as well as to travel and holiday companies.
+World Animal Protection have prepared a report on how to travel humanely and responsibly (WAP 2022).
 Producers of movies or television shows using these animals need to be contacted and told that such use is unacceptable.
 The same should be done when non-human primates are used in advertisements.
 We know these expressions of public concern are successful because companies have responded positively, with promises to discontinue this practice in future promotions.

 Governmental agencies should be contacted and urged to effect a ban on keeping these animals in captivity.

 ...ASP discourages all individuals from privately owning primates for non-scientific or non-educational purposes and from breeding and selling or otherwise supplying nonhuman primates for non-scientific or non-educational purposes.